100 Stories

 The garden even features the old house in which the Asano clan periodically lived, which really had me wonder whether this was a mere garden or an actual open-air museum.

-I actually learned a lot about the different hotspots of shukkei-en by reading the numerous explicative signs, I strongly encourage every visitor to take some time reading them.
-Especially the sign dedicated to the story of shukkei-en during the war, was extremely harrowing: after the bombing, numerous survivors tried to take refuge in shukkei-en, but died before receiving medical care.
+I actually learned a lot about the different hotspots of Shukkeien by reading the numerous explicative signs.
+I strongly encourage every visitor to take some time reading them, especially the sign dedicated to the story of Shukkeien during the war, which was extremely harrowing: after the bombing, numerous survivors tried to take refuge in Shukkeien, but died before receiving medical care.
 Their remains lie under the garden even today, and a memorial monument was consequently built in their memory.
 I believe it is essential to at least take a minute to stop at it.

-Although the garden is overall beautiful, one specific view really struck me and had me stop for a few minutes and contemplate.
-As I was wandering through shukkei-en, I found a small construction resembling a veranda, with a hip-and-gable roof, four pillars and floor tiles, on which I was not allowed to set foot with my shoes on.
-I thus took of my shoes and took in the view; it is simply striking, for two reasons.
-First of all, it might be the most comprehensive view in all of shukkei-en, as it allows one to take in most of the garden’s features and really gave me a good overview of everything I had seen so far.
+Although the garden is beautiful overall, one specific view really struck me and had me stop for a few minutes and contemplate.
+As I was wandering through Shukkeien, I found a small construction resembling a veranda with a hip-and-gable roof, four pillars and floor tiles, on which I was not allowed to set foot with my shoes on.
+I thus took of my shoes and took in the view; it is simply striking for two reasons.
+First of all, it might be the most comprehensive view in all of Shukkeien, as it allows one to take in most of the garden’s features and really gave me a good overview of everything I had seen so far.

-But on a personnel level, what especially surprised me was the contrast it offered.
-Standing there, I could see the old house in which the Asano lived, and in the background I could see the new buildings in which Hiroshima citizens live.
+But on a personal level, what especially surprised me was the contrast it offered.
+Standing there, I could see the old house in which the Asano lived, and in the background I could see the new buildings in which today’s Hiroshimarians live.
 I could see the old bridge made of stone, and the new buildings made of a probably similar stone.
-The pond reflected all of that, and created on a same plane a sort of mixed image that draws a powerful contrast between the old and the new, the inside and the outside.
-That contrast was particularly strong because the name of this small structure can be translated to « transcendental habitat » (超然居, chozenkyo).
-This probably was not the original intention, but it did make me feel as if shukkei-en was transcending time and space, offering me an experience of the old, in the midst of the new.
+The pond reflected all of that and created on a same plane a sort of mixed image that draws a powerful contrast between the old and the new, the inside and the outside.
+That contrast was particularly strong because the name of this small structure, Chozenkyo (超然居), can be translated as “transcendental habitat.”
+This probably was not the original intention, but it did make me feel as if Shukkeien was transcending time and space, offering me an experience of the old in the midst of the new.

-Shukkei-en is actually next to the Hiroshima prefectural Art Museum, which I highly recommend as well.
-The easiest way to go there is to take the tram: you can ride the sixth line until the Ebisuchô station (胡町駅), or ride the bus number 3 until hatchôbori (八丁堀駅) and walk a few minutes from there.
+Shukkeien is actually next to the Hiroshima Prefectural Art Museum, which I highly recommend as well.
+The easiest way to go there is to take the streetcar: you can take the #9 Hakushima Line from Hatchobori which stops at Shukkeien-mae, from which it is a one-minute walk to the front entrance.